yoola/GasSensor_Arduino/README.md

 In the menu:
 - go to Android-> sketch permission -> select BLUETOOTH and BLUETOOTH_ADMIN
-- go to Sketck -> import library -> add library -> select Ketai library
+- go to Sketch -> import library -> add library -> select Ketai library